Below are some of the questions we are frequently asked by prospective guests. If there’s anything we’ve missed, please get in contact!

 What can we do in the local area?

-Visit Somerset – http://www.visitsomerset.co.uk/site/things-to-do
+Visit Somerset – https://www.visitsomerset.co.uk/things-to-do/

 Quantock Events – http://www.quantockhills.com/events/